 The very fact that one attempts to interpret the metaphysical aspects of 2001 is proof of how dramatically Kubrick has liberated the cinema epic from its old outworn traditions of mere bigness and, too often, accompanying banality.
 The starting and finishing points of his gigantic undertaking are rooted in intellectual speculation.
 For the first time in the commercial cinema, a film of this cost and magnitude has been used to advance ideas.

-2001 surpass any before it and are not likely to be overtaken in turn until new techniques of filming are evolved or another director of the same obsessive faculty and skills appears.
+To have formulated and, even more, to have retained this intention throughout the years it took to prepare and film it, withstanding all the pressures of time, budget, and collaborators, would be a major achievement for any single filmmaker.
+But Kubrick has accomplished so much else that is individual and original.
+The technical marvels of 2001 surpass any before it and are not likely to be overtaken in turn until new techniques of filming are evolved or another director of the same obsessive faculty and skills appears.
 Nor is it just a matter of successful special effects.
 The effects are so convincing that we cease to regard them as "special" and look on them as a far more integral part of the film.
 The effects, in short, become the environment; and this in turn becomes the experience that Kubrick creates and communicates.
 Of course, all creation involves the idea of communication, whether successful or not.
 But what makes 2001 so radical a development is the way its structure and imagery have been elaborated organically with its content, so that each contains and extends the other.
 As well as anticipating the shape of things to come, Kubrick uses his medium to convey the feel of them.
 There is scarcely an area of intellectual speculation in the film, whether about serial time, computerised life, mechanistic behavior, or evolutionary intelligence, that is not accompanied by a sensory involvement.

 2001: A Space Odyssey commands respect as the most impressive feat of filmmaking Kubrick has undertaken to date; but its importance extends beyond what it adds to our knowledge of his outlook and artistry.
 Above all else, it marks a significant advance in the way of communicating ideas through the medium of film.
 For its effect is determined as much by the visual properties of the medium through which it is transmitted as by any of the actual events, hypotheses, and reflections comprising the picture's content.
 By suppressing the directness of the spoken word, by breaking with narrative logic, Kubrick has insured that watching his film requires an act of continuous inference on the part of viewers to fill in the field of attention by making their own imaginative connections.
 Though as rigorously conceived as any of Kubrick's major films, the whole work leaves the densest impression of images which are free to imply much more than eye and mind take in.
 The mythical idioms which characterise a great deal of the film's "feel" take supremacy over the old imperatives of the story made up of logical cause and effect.
 That notorious phrase of McLuhan's, "the medium is the message," has readily suggested itself to some of those who have written about 2001: A Space Odyssey; but it really does not suffice for Kubrick's power to generate a richer suggestiveness than a "message."
 In his case, one would prefer to say that the medium is the metaphor.